UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/01_basics.md

 This video shows a simple demo to illustrate what happens when multiple cores try to use the same resources at the same time.

-As we have mentioned before, the situation when multiple CPU-cores try to use the same resources, e.g. memory, disk storage or network buses, is called resource contention.
+As mentioned earlier, resource contention occurs when multiple CPU-cores attempt to access the same resources, such as memory, disk storage, or network buses.
 Here we look at memory access.

 Watch what happens when three copies of a larger income calculation program are running on three CPU-cores at the same time.
 Is this what you expected?

-Keep in mind that, although, the CPU-cores do affect each other it’s not because they exchange any data, but because they need the same data from the memory.
+Keep in mind that CPU-cores are affecting each other not by exchanging data, but because they compete for the same data in memory.
 In other words, the CPU-cores do not collaborate with each other i.e. they do not share the total work amongst themselves.

-Note that I accidentally mis-spoke in the video and the larger calculation actually processes 100 million salaries and not 1 million - David
+Please note that the larger calculation processes 100 million salaries, not 1 million as mistakenly mentioned in the video. — David

-As for Step 2.6, I also re-ran the same calculations with the graphical monitor turned off so I had access to all 4 CPU-cores.
-Here are the timings for this large dataset where I reproduce the previous small dataset results for comparison.
+For Step 2.6, the calculations are reran with the graphical monitor turned off, allowing access to all 4 CPU-cores.
+Here are the timings for this large dataset with the small dataset results included for comparison.

 | dataset | #copies | runtime (seconds) |
 | ------  | ------- | ----------------- |